Young and Strong Program

 Breasties

 The Breasties is a community meant to empower those affected by breast and reproductive cancers by igniting strength and positivity.
-Through connection, free retreats, wellness activities, events, and an all-inclusive resourceful online community, the hope is to spread the message that whatever you are going through — you are not alone.
+Through connection, free retreats, wellness activities, events, virtual meet-ups, and an all-inclusive resourceful online community, the hope is to spread the message that whatever you are going through — you are not alone.

 The breasties is unlike other organizations, as it is for everyone — survivors, previvors, warriors, thrivers, carevivors and supporters.
 A topic-themed virtual meetup is planned each week.
 There are groups for newly diagnosed breasties, stage IV breasties and allies, BIPOC breasties, LBGTQ+ breasties and more.
 View the event calendar for more information.